ligi/SurvivalManual/README.md

 [![Android app on FDroid](http://ligi.de/img/fdroid_badge.png)](https://f-droid.org/repository/browse/?fdid=org.ligi.survivalmanual)
 [![Android app at Amazon](http://ligi.de/img/amazon_badge.png)](https://www.amazon.com/ligi-Survival-Manual/dp/B06WW43R3T)

+## About
-This is a Survival Manual / Guide based on the ( public domain )  US Army Survival Field-Manual It is fully working offline ( which is important in a case of catastrophy ) The content ist currated in [this wiki](https://github.com/ligi/SurvivalManual/wiki).
+This is a survival manual/guide based on the public domain US Army Survival Field Manual.
+It can function fully offline, which is important in a case of a catastrophe.

+The content list is curated in [this wiki](https://github.com/ligi/SurvivalManual/wiki).

 ![](https://raw.githubusercontent.com/ligi/SurvivalManual/master/assets/banner.png)

+## Contributing
-This app is libre software
+This app is libre (open) software, so pull requests are welcome.

-Pull requests are welcome - if you want to help translating - the app strings are [on transifex](https://www.transifex.com/ligi/survivalmanual)
+If you want to help translate, the app strings are on [Ttransifex](https://www.transifex.com/ligi/survivalmanual)

-Happy surviving!
+Happy survival!

+## License
 THIS SOFTWARE IS PROVIDED "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.